 Then he said something to me that he tells the unhappy recruits that I found very interesting.
 I want to quote him because what he said was very profound.
 He said:

-“You get up every day, put one foot in front of the other and just do what your told.
-Bootcamp is the easiest and best part of your life because you don’t have to think.”
+“You get up every day, put one foot in front of the other and just do what you’re told.
+Boot camp is the easiest and best part of your life because you don’t have to think.”

 This reminds me of Moe’s poem.